Urgent Dental Care

 A Changing Smile: How Aging Affects Oral Health

 Time leaves its mark on the body.
 A person’s mouth is no exception.
 Years of chewing, grinding, and exposure to acidic or sugary foods gradually wear down enamel.
-Also, with time, certain medications, or medical conditions, saliva production often decreases, leading to “dry mouth,” and an increased risk of decay and infection.
-As a result, gums may recede, exposing tooth roots, while the jawbone can lose density, impacting stability for dentures or implants.
+Additionally, with time, certain medications or medical conditions can cause a decrease in saliva production, leading to “dry mouth” and an increased risk of decay and infection.
+As a result, gums may recede, exposing the tooth roots, while the jawbone can lose density, which impacts the stability of dentures or implants.

 It’s important to note that aging does not guarantee poor oral health.
-However, without the right preventive and restorative care, its problems can escalate quickly.
-That’s why seeing a trusted West Allis dentist regularly becomes even more important as we get older.
+However, without the proper preventive and restorative care, its problems can escalate quickly.
+That’s why seeing a trusted West Allis dentist regularly becomes even more crucial as we age.

 Common Dental Problems to Watch For